misterrodg/FacilityMapper/README.md

 - `procedure_id`<span style="color:#FF0000">\*</span>: A string representing the computer code of the procedure, in the format `"AAAAA#"` (`"JCOBY#"`), where the `#` is the literal `#` symbol.
 - `line_type` <span style="color:#FF9900">Not Yet Implemented</span>: A string representing the line type that should be drawn.
 Supported line types are: `"solid"` (default), `"longDashed"`, `"shortDashed"`, `"longDashShortDash"`.
 - `draw_symbols` <span style="color:#FF9900">Not Yet Implemented</span>: A boolean value that tells the script to draw a symbol at the fix location.
 The symbol is driven by the data in the CIFP, and clips the line around the point.
-- `draw_names` <span style="color:#FF9900">Not Yet Implemented</span>: A boolean value that tells the script to draw the name of the fix near the fix location.
+- `draw_names`: A boolean value that tells the script to draw the name of the fix near the fix location.
+- `x_offset`: A float value representing the lateral text offset in nautical miles (positive for East and negative for West).
+Defaults to `0`.
+- `y_offset`: A float value representing the vertical text offset in nautical miles (positive for North and negative for South).
+Defaults to `0`.
+- `text_scale`: A float value representing the scale of the text.
+Defaults to `1.0` (approximately 1.0 NM tall).
 - `draw_enroute_transitions`: A boolean value that tells the script to draw the enroute transitions.
 Defaults to `true`.
 - `draw_runway_transitions`: A boolean value that tells the script to draw the runway transitions.
 Defaults to `false`.
 NOTE: Many SID runway transitions have performance/altitude-based points.
 These are not currently supported, so the line draws might be odd in this segment for now.
 - `file_name`: A string representing the filename that the map will be saved to (`"003_JCOBY"`).
 Defaults to `{airportId}_{mapType}_{procedureId}`